Complementary therapy for pain

-In the past decade, strong evidence has accumulated on the benefits of mind-body therapies and acupuncture.
+Evidence has been growing on the benefits of mind-body therapies and acupuncture.
 Other alternative therapies, such as massage, chiropractic treatments, therapeutic touch and dietary approaches have the potential to alleviate pain in some cases.
 However, the evidence supporting these therapies is less concrete.

 Mind-body therapies are meant to enhance the mind’s ability to affect the functions and symptoms of the body.
 Mind-body therapies use various approaches including relaxation techniques, meditation, guided imagery, biofeedback and hypnosis.

 Visualisation may be another worthwhile pain-control technique.
 Try the following exercise: Close your eyes and try to summon up a visual image of the pain, giving it shape, colour, size and motion.
 Now try slowly altering this image, replacing it with a more harmonious, pleasing - and smaller - image.

 Another approach is to keep a diary of your pain episodes and the causative and corrective factors associated with them.
 Review your diary regularly to explore avenues of possible change.
 Strive to view pain as part of your life, not all of it.

 Hypnotherapy and self-hypnosis may help you block or transform pain through refocusing techniques.

 One self-hypnosis strategy, known as glove anaesthesia, involves putting yourself in a trance, placing a hand over the painful area, imagining the hand is relaxed, heavy and numb, then envisaging these sensations replacing other, painful feelings in the affected area.